Recovery-Oriented System of Care (ROSOC)

 - Decrease overall healthcare and other community costs

-This video highlights the story and impact of CUSOC:
+This video highlights the program's original story and CUSOC impact:

 Services are based on willingness to participate.
 Clients do not have to enter the program agreeing to anything but engagement with care managers.
 Goals are consistent with probation and other legal sanctions, as well as personal recovery goals.